Josh-J-A-Carter/Veracity-with-Event-Calculus/README.md

 16. The graph display is updated as needed.

 ## Acknowledgements
+- Thanks to David Eyers and Stephen Cranefield for supervising this project!
 - The Veracity Logic proposed by Steve Reeves in his 2023 paper
 - Mechanised Veracity Logic, a Coq implementation of the logic by Daniel Britten
 - [Prolog forwarding chaining (Pfc)](https://github.com/finin/pfc), written at the Unisys Paoli Research Center